wp-plugins/spider-event-calendar/readme.txt

 5.3.14 Popup Height.
 Define the height of the popup.
 5.3.15 Show Repeat Rate.
 Choose whether to show the repeat rate or not.

 5.4.
-The Body Parameters of the Spider Event Calendar 5.4.1 YEAR Font.
+The Body Parameters of the Spider Event Calendar.
+5.4.1 YEAR Font.
 Choose font style for the year.
 5.4.2 MONTH Font.
 Choose font style for the month.
 5.4.3 DAY Font.
 Choose the font style for the day.